HahaHopeless/Breaking_Bingo/README.md

 # Breaking Bingo

-Break this bingo before it beraks you.
+Break this bingo before it breaks you.